 The Department of Mathematics at the University of California–Berkeley is highly rated by multiple publications for its exceptional facilities, location, and faculty.
 It is home to a mathematics library that contains over 90,000 volumes and covers all areas of applied and pure mathematics.
 It also boasts an impressive research institute.
 Active student groups are open to both graduate and undergraduate mathematics degree students, and students are encouraged to participate in competitions, lecture series, and workshops.

-This concludes our ranking of 50 Great Value Colleges for Mathematics in 2016-2017.
+This concludes our ranking of 50 Great Value Colleges for Mathematics.